 For more information, please contact:

 DPL Board meets 3rd Thursday of every month, 6:30 pm - which are virtual meetings at this time.

 The board consists of 7 members, which have full management and control of the Devon Public Library as per The Alberta Libraries Act Chapter L-11.
 In accordance with the regulations, the board's mandate is to organize, promote, and maintain comprehensive and efficient library services in the municipality.
 Board members duties include preparing yearly budgets, keeping accounts, establishing by-laws & policies as per the Act.
 Training is provided, including an opportunity to attend a full day workshop put on by the Alberta Library Trustees Association that provides good overview of the responsibilities and duties of a library board member as laid out in the Libraries Act.

-The Advisory Committee is a Standing Committee of the River Valley Alliance (RVA).
+The Community Engagement Committee is a Standing Committee of the River Valley Alliance (RVA).

-The roles and responsibilities of the Advisory Committee and its members are as follows:
+The roles and responsibilities of the Community Engagement Committee and its members are as follows:

-The Advisory Committee consists of 18 members each appointed by their respective municipality every two years, six members from Edmonton, and two from each of the other RVA municipal stakeholders.
+The Community Engagement Committee consists of 18 members each appointed by their respective municipality every two years, six members from Edmonton, and two from each of the other RVA municipal stakeholders

 According to Alberta Municipal Affairs, a Subdivision and Development Appeal Board (SDAB) is a statutory body intended to perform an independent adjudicative function that hears complaints and functions like a court.
 It is an administrative board mandated by the Municipal Government Act and created by a municipality to carry our appropriate functions and procedures.